GillySpace27/sunback/README.md

 import sunback as sb
 sb.run(delay=20, mode='a')

+New coronagraph feature added!
-possible modes:
+Possible modes:
 'a' - cycle all modes
 'h' - cycle half disk modes
 'w' - cycle whole disk modes
 'y' - only coronagraph mode
 'n' - no coronagraph mode

 Check contribute.md to see how you can help out!